Webschool-io/be-mean/apostila/mongodb/theory-nosql-EN.md

 As we know, relationals database have broad perspective, and everything that is generalist can't solve a specific problem in the best way possible.
 For this kind of specific problem we use NoSQL database, widely used in business intelligence projects, because NoSQL have 4 main characteristics.

+- High Speed Data: lots of data coming very quickly, possibly from different locations.
+- Different kind of data: data storage that is structured, semi-structured and unstructured.
+- Data Volume: data involving many terabytes or petabytes in size.
+- High Complexity of Data: Data is stored and managed in different locations or data centers.

+Analogy

+I do an interesting analogy about relationals database are the corn beer we find here in Brazil and handmade beers are the NoSQL database.

+Corn beer you find in any pub and anyone can drink, now the handmade beers only a few tastefully do, so it is with the databases. hehehehe.